Trains77/T77ResourcePack/README.md

-# Trains77's Bad Resource Pack
+# Trains77's Bottled Axolotls
-This is a highly modified version of my personal resource pack to only contain things only things that I have made, as you might notice, that isn't a whole lot
+This is a resource pack that makes axolots be put in bottles instead of buckets, it also will display the proper bottled axolotl if you have optifine installed